 - Heleniums, Dahlias, Sedum / stonecrop, Echniacea / cone flower, Dahlias, Chrysanthemum (simple flowers), Japanese / Chinese Anenome, Ivy, Verbeba Borariensis,

-A lot of the information above was sourced from the excellent Gardeners handbook to help pollinators from the pollinators.ie website.
+A lot of the information above was sourced from the excellent Gardeners handbook to help pollinators and this handy two-page guide from the pollinators.ie website.

 If you do want to add more plants to your garden either ask neighbours and family for some of their plants or buy organic or chemical free.
 Unfortunately most of the plants in garden centres are coated in bee-killing pesticides but thankfully the organic plant nursery Caherhurley Nursery, sells very reasonably-priced plants around the country at ISNA plant fairs.